Last week I wrapped up the biggest launch of my business so far.

 Instead of offering services, consulting, eBooks, and everything else - I focused on launching REALLY high quality courses.
 And I’ve built a reputation for producing the BEST courses on the market, and I’m extremely proud of that.

-On the other hand, I’ve been running my online businesses in so many different niches and business models for SEVEN years before starting this business sharing those experiences.
+On the other hand, I’ve been running my online businesses in so many different niches and business models for many years before starting this business sharing those experiences.

 So it’s not like an “overnight” success by ANY means.